eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 ---

-## EVALUATION
+### EVALUATION
-Your project will be evaluated by your instructors in the following areas:
+Your project will be assessed using the following standards:

 1. Mine
 2. Refine